alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 ---

-*This is part 2 of my post about AlphaStar, click [here] for part 1.
-ADD BACKLINK.*
+*This is part 2 of my post about AlphaStar, focused on the machine learning side.
+See [part 1]({% post_url 2019-01-28-alphastar %}) for high-level impressions.*

 A Quick Overview of AlphaStar's Training Setup
 -----------------------------------------------------------------

+It's impossible to talk about AlphaStar without briefly covering how it works.
 Most of the details are vague right now, but more have been promised in an upcoming journal article.
-This is based off of what's been revealed so far.
+This is based off of what's public so far.

 AlphaStar is made of 3 sequence models, likely with some shared weights.
 Each sequence model receives the same observations, the raw game state.
 There are then three sets of outputs: where to click, what to build/train, and an outcome predictor.

-LINKS?

 This model is trained in a two stage process.
 First, it is trained using imitation learning on human games provided by Blizzard.
 My notes from the match